Habits - children's habits

 A habit might return during a time of change or stress.
 Let your child know this is OK, praise their efforts to stop and help them try again.

-Much of the content of this topic comes from the Parent Easy Guide Habits developed by Parenting SA - A partnership between the Department for Education and Child Development and the Women’s and Children’s Health Network.
+Much of the content of this topic comes from the Parent Easy Guide Habits developed by Parenting SA - A partnership between the Department for Education and the Women’s and Children’s Health Network.
 (South Australia)

 What causes habits?